 There are a few restrictions; namely, the purchase needs to code as travel to qualify for the statement credit, and in the case of the Arrival Plus, there is a minimum redemption value of $100 or 10,000 Arrival Miles.
 Of these cards, our pick would be the Arrival Plus as you receive 5% of redeemed miles credited back to your account, giving you a 2.1% return on your spend.
 It also comes stacked with great travel perks and insurances, and charges no foreign transaction fees, and supports Chip + PIN, making it a solid card international travel rewards card.

-Other options include using cash back cards like the Spark Cash From Capital One (if you're a small business owner), the Citi® Double Cash Card, or the Discover it® Card which offer cash back and ultimate flexibility.
+Other options include using cash back cards like the Capital One® Spark® Cash for Business (if you're a small business owner), the Citi® Double Cash Card, or the Discover it® Card which offer cash back and ultimate flexibility.
 For a no fee card, the Citi Double Cash is one of the best cash back cards available, offering a flat 2% back on all spend (1% as you spend and 1% when you pay).
 Alternatively, the Discover it earns 1% back with all cash back doubled for the first year, and also earns 5% on rotating categories each quarter like gas stations, restaurants, Amazon.com, and wholesale clubs, offering a higher return if you max out the category bonuses.

 Stack Cashback Portals, Offer Codes, Travel Credits, and OTA’s